oldfrenchtexts/L-aiguillon-d-amour-divine/_texts/Folio 2V.md

 # Footnotes

-"fn1"*The *Stimulus Amoris* was also translated into Middle English as *The Prickynge of Love*.
+*The *Stimulus Amoris* was also translated into Middle English as *The Prickynge of Love*.
 In Modern English it could also be rendered *The Goad (or Sting) of Divine Love*.